5G-MAG/Standards/.github/ISSUE_TEMPLATE/standards---new-feature.md

 ---

-** Step 1: Is your feature request related to a problem?
-Please describe.**
+# Problem description
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_Step 1: Is your feature request related to a problem?
+Replace this line with a clear and concise description, e.g. "I'm always frustrated when..."._

-** Step 2: Describe the solution you'd like**
+# Suggested solution description
-A clear and concise description of what you want to happen.
+_Step 2: Replace this line with a clear and concise specification of the new feature._

-** Step 3: Describe alternatives you've considered**
+# Alternative solutions
-A clear and concise description of any alternative solutions or features you've considered.
+_Step 3: Replace this line with a description of any alternatives you have considered._

-** Step 4: Additional context**
+# Additional context
-Add any other context or screenshots about the feature request here.
+_Step 4: Replace this line with any other relevant context._

-** Step 5: Choose related standard/project (right side)
+_Step 5: Choose related standard/project (right-hand side)._